axibase/atsd/portals/portals-overview.md

 https://atsd_host:8443/portal/name/linux-disk?entity=nurswgvml008&dtype=nfs
 ```

-Such request parameter values can be referenced with `${parameter_name}` placeholders in the portal configuration text.
+Such request parameter values can be referenced with `${parameter_name}` placeholders in the Configure Portal text.

 ```ls
   [series]